AntoineFachez/script-pitcher/README.md

 - **Project & CRUD Management:** Full **Create, Read, Update, and Delete (CRUD)** operations for core entities (Projects, Characters, Episodes, Users).

+- **Dynamic Script Viewer & Editor:** Transforms static PDF scripts into an **interactive webpage** via the dedicated `pdfviewer` components (e.g., `PDFEditor.js`).
+This provides a collaborative environment featuring **source-text linking and annotation**, allowing users to link extracted data (like character objects) directly back to their appearance in the script using spatial coordinates.

-- **Secure File Handling:** Integration with **Google Cloud Storage/Firebase Storage** for secure file uploads (`api/uploads/initiate`) and management, including PDF script processing via dedicated microservices.
+- **Secure File Handling & Processing Pipeline:** Integration with **Google Cloud Storage/Firebase Storage** for secure file uploads (`api/uploads/initiate`) and management.
+Script processing is a dedicated, multi-stage microservice pipeline that transforms the static PDF into structured, searchable data:

+  - The **`pdf-processor`** service performs **OCR, text structuring, and extracts spatial coordinates (bounding boxes)** for every element.

+- **AI/LLM Integration:** Utilizes external Python services (via Cloud Run/Functions) for advanced processing, specifically leveraging **Gemini/LLM analysis** to perform tasks like **auto-extracting characters and episodes** from the structured script data.

-- **Real-time Collaboration:** Uses **Firestore listeners** for real-time synchronization of project data and user summaries.
+- **Real-time Collaboration:** Uses **Firestore listeners** for real-time synchronization of project data and user summaries, ensuring collaborators are always viewing the latest script breakdown.

+- **Plugin Integration:** The application is designed to be fully embeddable via an `<iframe>` as a **full-featured plugin** (`Skript Pitcher Plugin`), allowing users to access the entire dynamic interface and collaboration tools directly within external creative platforms or documents.

 - **Serverless Backend:** Uses **Firebase Cloud Functions** for critical backend tasks, such as: